US could hike tariffs if China backtracks on rare earths: Bessent

 China announced Thursday it would suspend for one year the restrictions it imposed in October on rare earth materials and technologies, but Bessent voiced concern that Beijing had not always followed through on its commitments.

-"The Chinese have cornered the market (on rare earths) and, unfortunately, at times they proved to be unreliable partners," Bessent told Fox News Sunday.
+"The Chinese have cornered the market (on rare earths) and, unfortunately, at times they proved to be unreliable partners," Bessent told Fox News.

-Although these metals are extracted in various countries, including the United States, China holds a near-total grip on the industrial processing that makes them usable.
+Although these metals are extracted in various countries including the United States, but China has a virtual monopoly on processing these metals for industry usability.

 The suspension was announced following recent talks between Trump and his Chinese counterpart Xi Jinping in South Korea.